ngen-brett/gitlab-ce/doc/administration/container_registry.md

 Read more about the individual driver's config options in the [Docker Registry docs][storage-config].

+> **Note** When using the s3 storage driver, be sure to configure your storage bucket with the correct [S3 Permission Scopes](https://docs.docker.com/registry/storage-drivers/s3/#s3-permission-scopes)
+>
 > **Warning** GitLab will not backup Docker images that are not stored on the filesystem.
 Remember to enable backups with your object storage provider if desired.